Harley 45 Engine Assembly

 Check For Cam Gear Binding

-Now, slowly turn the motor over by hand.
-Check for binding or excessive play.
-If there is either, stop and find out why.
-If all is well, remove the cam cover, install the idler gear and generator, and check for binding again.
-Doing this in two steps isolates what is causing any potential binding.
+If all is well, remove the cam cover, install the idler gear and generator, and check again for any binding.

 Check Cam End Play